Enhancing Client Safety with Means Safety Planning

 - Trusted colleagues

-Help clients create a list of contact details and discuss how they can initiate support when needed.
+Assist clients in creating a list of contacts and discuss how to initiate support when needed.

 5. Discuss Professional Resources

-Reiterate the importance of professional help.
+Reiterate the significance of professional help.
 Include contact information for local crisis centers, hotlines, or emergency contacts.
 Ask the client:

 - “Who would you feel comfortable reaching out to for professional support?”